sogoodmo/sogoodmo/README.md

 - 👋 Hi!
-I’m @Disgustin or if you know me, Mo.
+I’m @Disgustin or Mo.
-- 💻I'm a first year computer science student at the University of Warwick.
+- 💻I'm a First Year Computer Science student at the University of Warwick.
-- 🎮 I like to code and play games and this term I'm currently focusing on Java ❌ and Haskell ❌ Courseworks
+- 🎮 I like to code and play games.
 - 📫 You can easily reach me at my discord: sogood#6079
 <!---
 Disgustin/Disgustin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.